 Marketing consultants that are true to their title are there for you to consult; not to simply resolve individual issues as and when they arise.

 A solution-oriented marketing consultant usually specialises in a specific area of marketing (i.e., email marketing) and relies heavily or even exclusively on that area to deliver marketing success for their clients.

 If you have already decided that a particular area of marketing will be your priority going forward, then a solution-oriented marketing consultant who focuses on this area may be ideal for your business.

 However, it is worth keeping in mind that solution-oriented marketing consultants do tend to paint all businesses with the same brush.
 Even if you are not decided on their particular solution, they are likely to recommend it as they do for all their clients.

 While their solution could work for your business, what works for one business does not necessarily work for another.
 Marketing consultant approaches will and do differ for each business.
-More importantly, you might be missing an opportunity for originality when you are simply cut and pasting someone else’s strategy.
+More importantly, you may miss an opportunity for originality if your strategy is ‘cut and paste’.

 Here’s an example of how a solution-oriented marketing consultant might work for some, but not for others: